Security and protection - NL Host Nation

 Permission

-The possession of firearms without a permit is forbidden in the Netherlands.
+The possession of firearms without a licence is prohibited in the Netherlands.
 The Dutch authorities are responsible for protecting the staff of international organisations.
 Applications for licences to carry firearms must be made to the local police.

 Foreign security personnel